nikcleju/ESDM_Course/Projects/P2_JuiceMachine.md

 4. Fault control:
     - Before making anything, check if you have juice.
 If any juice is not enough for the selected beverage, signal via Status output
-    - If any juice pouring is activated but the juice level does not drop 50 ml in less than 2 seconds, that pouring is blocked.
+    - If any juice pouring is activated but the juice level takes more than 10 seconds to finish, that pouring is blocked.
 Signal this error via Status output
     - An error status remains set until the cancel button is pressed.
 Until then, no other operation is permitted.
     - If the Ice Temperature is above 0 degrees, the freezer is broken.
-Signal this error via Status output
+Signal this error via Status output.
+In this case the machine is not allwed to pour any juice.

-5. Use parameters from Matlab for all values you deem necessary (e.g. duration of times etc.).
+5. Use parameters from Matlab for all values you consider necessary (e.g. duration of times etc.).
 Our customer may want to adjust the parameters at any time.

-6. Test as many behaviors of your state machine as possible (use one/multiple separate test models if necessary)
+6. Test your state machine (use one/multiple separate test models if necessary)